mohamedhafez/parallelizer/README.md

 1) Instead of creating and tearing down threads for every set of parallel operations, a persistent thread pool is reused.

 2) Utilizes the calling thread to run one of the tasks, in order to help in keeping the required thread pool size to a minimum.
-(If only one task is to be run, it gets run on the calling thread and the pool doesn't get used at all)

 3) Does not automatically raise exceptions; instead the exception of any task is saved and returned to you along with the valid results of other tasks.
 This will allow your code to deal with partially successful results if it so chooses.